acousticrobot/web-16/README.md

 ### Categories

-Categories in Jekyll are used bu default to configure the directory path for posts and pages.
-Need to override the default path in order to use them.
+Categories in Jekyll are used by default to configure the directory path for posts and pages.
+So far I haven't found a need to use them in addition to tags, so they were removed when found in the transfer files.

 ### Collections